dblock/code.dblock.org/_posts/2011/2011-10-29-making-agile-technology-choices.markdown

 comments: true
 dblog_post_id: 282
 ---
 I really enjoy the conversation with software architects on how to make technology choices.
-I polled the members of the New York CTO club on the topic and got amazing war stories – I’ll keep those for later.
+I polled the members of the New York CTO club on the topic and got amazing war stories – I'll keep those for later.
 I gave a talk on this yesterday @ [GeneralAssemb.ly](https://generalassemb.ly/).
 In this iteration I focused on what can go wrong in a traditional vendor evaluation approach taken by many corporations.

 Have you ever been part of one of those?
 It goes something like this.